afera15/FTA-TOOLKIT/README.md

 # FTA-TOOLKIT-BAT

-FMS-GOOD.BAT you should definetly run on your computer.
+FMS-GOOD.BAT you should definetly run on your driver station computer.

 FMS-GOOD.BAT does the following to the computer
 - Disable WiFi